jogrundy/od_dist/README.md

 > pip install odds

-THe work is done by the **OD** object.
+The work is done by the **OD** object.
 Import the 'OD' object as follows:

 > from odds import OD